JoeAWilde/Pheasant_Dispersal_Interactive_Model/README.md

-NOTE: This work is incomplete is to be used as a start-point for further work to make this less ajnky and more interactive.
+NOTE: This work is incomplete is to be used as a start-point for further work to make this less janky and more interactive.

 # Pheasant_Dispersal_Simulation